Best holiday rental deals in Scotland

 The Galloway Activity Centre in Castle Douglas offers sailing, windsurfing, kayaking, outdoor laser wars and much more, and is great for young people who like the sporty, adrenaline-filled side of life!
 The Glasgow Science Centre educates and delights in equal measure, and is fascinatingly fun for kids of all ages.

-Some evenings you'll probably be happy to kick back and relax in your Scottish holiday cottage, but venturing out will yield a whole host of opportunites to enjoy fun and frolics.
+Some evenings you'll probably be happy to kick back and relax in your Scottish holiday letting, but venturing out will yield a whole host of opportunites to enjoy fun and frolics.
 The Stand Comedy Club in Edinburgh is sure to give you the giggles, or check out Justice Mill Lane in Aberdeen for a sophisticated evening of cocktails and live music.

 Thrills and spills are de rigeur when you take a Ghost Bus Tour in Edinburgh, a spookily entertaining evening of fun.
 Or take an evening cruise along beautiful Loch Ness, where the infamous monster might surprise you!